OpenTripPlanner/script/custom-release.py

 output.write(pom_file)

-section('Commit new version with version and serialization version id set ...')
+section('Commit pom.xml with next version and serialization version id set ...')

 git('add', '.')